HarkHorning/Biased-Larry/README.md

 # Biased-Larry
 An ai chatbot trained on curated data to be my PR guy.

+## data format

+Maybe use markdown files to store data to train on? easy to copy and paste from word docs.

 ## LLMs

 Gemini -- has limitations with free api